-Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the Internet, or in some cases, by delivery of printed versions of these materials to you by mail.
-Accordingly, we have sent you this proxy statement or a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (sometimes referred to as the "Board") of Pulmonx Corporation (referred to herein as "Pulmonx," the "Company," "we," "our" or "us") is soliciting your proxy to vote at the 2022 Annual Meeting of Stockholders (the "Annual Meeting"), including at any adjournments or postponements of the Annual Meeting.
-All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or, if applicable, request to receive a printed set of the proxy materials.
+Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the Internet.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (sometimes referred to as the "Board") of Pulmonx Corporation (referred to herein as "Pulmonx," the "Company," "we," "our" or "us") is soliciting your proxy to vote at the 2023 Annual Meeting of Stockholders (the "Annual Meeting"), including at any adjournments or postponements of the Annual Meeting.
+All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the Internet or to request a printed copy may be found in the Notice.

-On or about April 15, 2022, we expect to mail to our stockholders the Notice containing instructions on how to access this proxy statement for the Annual Meeting (the "Proxy Statement") and our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "Annual Report on Form 10-K").
+On or about April 4, 2023, we expect to mail to our stockholders the Notice containing instructions on how to access this proxy statement for the Annual Meeting (the "Proxy Statement") and our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Annual Report on Form 10-K").
 The Proxy Statement and the Annual Report on Form 10-K can be accessed directly at https://investors.pulmonx.com.